ckaipf/ckaipf.github.io/docs/kubernetes-helpers.md

 # Kubernetes helpers with `fzf`

-Running Kubernetes clusters often involves memorizing quite a few `kubctl` subcommands, options and pipes.
+Running Kubernetes clusters often involves memorizing quite a few `kubectl` subcommands, options and pipes.
 To make this easier, the fuzzy finder tool [`fzf`](https://junegunn.github.io/fzf/) can be used to interactively switch between self-defined shortcuts.
 Additionally, it facilitates searching.

 Firstly, it is necessary to define a prefix that will be used for all functions.